Deltares/ProbabilisticLibrary/readme.md

 ## Gallery

 See the [Gallery](/sources/Deltares.Probabilistic.PWrapper.Notebooks/gallery/gallery.md) for several demonstrations and instructions how to use the Probabilistic Library.
-Jupyter notebooks are available, which demonstrate how to the usage of the Probabilistic Library.
+Jupyter notebooks are available for each gallery item.
+They demonstrate how to use the Probabilistic Library.

 ## Scientific background